Guides

 The solar power industry, and indeed the whole renewable energy industry is rapidly growing and there are many companies that have lots of experience and superb portfolios, and these are what you should be looking for in an installation firm.

-However, there are two option-routes: either large national companies or smaller local installation teams – each with their own pros and cons.
+However, there are two option-routes: either large national companies or smaller local installation teams, each with their own pros and cons.

-The benefits of choosing a local company are that you are in all likelihood, going to make some significant savings, as their bills are generally smaller than some of the larger firms (average between $2K – $5K); smaller local companies may be more committed to seeing your project completed with pride and diligence; and they are more likely to tailor your project to meet your needs.
+The benefits of choosing a local company are that you are in all likelihood, going to make some significant savings, as their bills are generally smaller than some of the larger firms (average between $2K-$5K).
+Smaller local companies may be more committed to seeing your project completed with pride and diligence.

-Bigger companies, however, have much larger client bases; larger portfolios; more resources at their disposal; lots of experience and their brands, which are becoming household names, DO give you that sense of security and trust.
+More resources at their disposal.
+Lots of experience and their brands, which are becoming household names, DO give you that sense of security and trust.

 There is also a DIY option if you have a smaller budget and you don’t mind monkeying around on rooftops.

-Some companies prepare solar kits for the handymen and women out there, or you can always make your own; but please keep safety in the front of your mind and talk to a consultant first and hire a professional to do the wiring.
+Some companies prepare solar kits for the handymen and women out there, or you can always make your own.
+But please keep safety in the front of your mind and talk to a consultant first and hire a professional to do the wiring.

 When it gets down to the nuts and bolts, each installation is different, and each will present their own hurdles.